squarebracket/subgit-move-handler/README.md

 - The relative path from subgit's configured root to the branch in question If you are using the `/[branches,tags,trunk]/path/to/project` layout in SVN, this input should be the same as the previous input.
 If, however, you're doing something truly wacky like `/path/to/division/[branches,tags,trunk]/path/to/project`, then you would provide only the `branches/path/to/project/branchname` part of the SVN path, since the root URL you would pass to `subgit configure` would be `http://example.com/svn/path/to/division/`.

-*NOTE*: There is _very_ little validation done on inputs in the script.
+**NOTE**: There is _very_ little validation done on inputs in the script.
 You should make absolutely sure you have the correct format before running the script.

-*Step 4*: Review the log information using `git log --all --decorate --pretty=oneline`.
+**Step 4**: Review the log information using `git log --all --decorate --pretty=oneline`.
 Each git branch that you chose to sync should have a corresponding `refs/svn/root/<svn_path_to_branch>`.
 Without `--complex`, `svn_path_to_branch` should be `trunk` for master or `branches/<branch>` for every other branch.

-*Step 5*: On the remote repo, do `rm -rf /path/to/repo.git/subgit /path/to/repo.git/svn`.
+**Step 5**: On the remote repo, do `rm -rf /path/to/repo.git/subgit /path/to/repo.git/svn`.
 This will wipe away any stale subgit configuration or caching that may interfere.

-(If you have a very complex subgit configuration that you don't want to wipe away, you should be able to get away with just removing the `svn`, `subgit/.run`, and `subgit/tmp` directories.)
+(If you have a very complex subgit configuration that you don't want to wipe away, you should be able to get away with just removing the `svn`, `subgit/.run`, and `subgit/tmp` directories.
+Modify the SVN URL by hand in `subgit/config` instead of running `subgit configure` in the next step)

-*Step 6*: Reinstall subgit:
+**Step 6**: Reinstall subgit using:
 ```
-$ subgit configure http://example.com/svn/path/to/project /path/to/repo.git
+$ subgit configure http://example.com/svn/new/path/to/project /path/to/repo.git
 # Edit configuration as necessary
 $ subgit install /path/to/repo.git
 ```